South Florida Privacy Hedge Specialists

 2. Podocarpus

 The formal, tall alternative.
-Fine-textured, takes clipped lines cleanly, tolerates partial shade, and is the right call for estate homes and two-story blocks.
+Fine-textured, takes clipped lines cleanly, tolerates partial shade, and the right call for estate homes and two-story blocks.

-3. Areca palm
+6. Areca palm

 Not a true hedge.
 A beautiful tropical backdrop that adds height and resort feel, but leaves ground-level gaps and does not replace a real privacy wall.